-- 16.5.1 Before any fuel may be used in a Competition: - a.
-The supplier must comply with the requirements set in Appendix 5 of these regulations - b.
-Two separate five litre samples, in suitable containers, must be submitted to the FIA for analysis and approval. - 16.5.2 No fuel may be used in a Competition without prior written approval of the FIA.
+- 16.5.1 Before any fuel may be used in the Formula One Championship: - a.
+The supplier must comply with the requirements set in Appendix 4, Paragraph 1.2 of the Technical Regulations. - b.
+Two separate five litre samples, in suitable containers, must be submitted to the FIA for analysis and approval. - 16.5.2 No fuel may be used in a Competition without the prior written approval of the FIA.